vjeux/jscodeshift/docs/modifying-the-ast.md

 # Modifying the AST

-Now that you found the node you were looking for, it is time to actually change it.
+Now that you found the node you were looking for, it is time to modify the AST!

 ## Mutate nodes directly

-The easiest way is to just mutate the ast nodes in place.
-When you are going to eventually call `toSource()`, recast will detect what changed and only reprint those sections.
+The AST is a set of nodes which are just plain JavaScript values, you can and should mutate them directly.
+At the end of the codemod when you call `toSource()`, `jscodeshift` will detect what you mutated and only reprint those sections.
+This is useful to preserve as much of the original formatting as possible.

 For example, if you want to reverse the name of all the identifiers, you can write